armfxl/discord-bot/README.md

 ![armful#0001](https://i.imgur.com/kz1LfZc.png)

 Okay, so we have created a bot user and invited it to a server.
-Next we need to set up our bot folder so that we can get coding and start the bot.
+You might notice that the bot is offline, that brings us to the next step; we need to set up our bot folder so that we can get to writing code and running the bot for the first time.

 ![armful#0001](https://i.imgur.com/w36oAlU.png)